 United Way of Tri-County endeavors to be a model of diversity and inclusion by embracing the differences in race, religion, gender, disability, nationality, age, sexual orientation and ethnic background.

 United Way values diversity and realizes that diversity is a critical component to its success.
 Our ability to employ effective inclusion practices, by supporting the contribution of each individual, enables United Way of Tri-County to fulfill its mission of improving lives by mobilizing resources.

 • Our fiscal responsibility: read about our Financial Information

-• Learn about our work in Education, Income & Health (change to our 4 focus areas.)
+• Learn about our work in Health, Education, Income and Basic Human Needs

 • Get Involved: volunteer or learn about starting a campaign at your workplace